 Developed by Cellink, a Swedish biotech company, the bioprinting ink can be used with any 3D printer, and is already being shipped across the world for research and lab work.
 It's not exactly skin, but it's close enough to help scientists experiment on it as such, and get a better idea of problems like cancer.

 Thanks to an even more advanced version of bio-ink, more persistent scientists in China have successfully 3D printed arteries that work in a real creature.
 They grafted them in place of actual arteries in rhesus monkeys, who not only turned out to be alive (if a little confused) at the end of it, but the arteries soon started functioning like real ones.

 And that means we're well on our way to fulfilling our dream of one day seeing a person made entirely of arteries.
 Our dreams are ... kind of weird.

 Be it poets, philosophers, scientists or Jesus, giving sight back to the blind has generally been agreed upon to be an OK thing to do throughout history.
 Granted, it's been a largely unachievable one, unless sorcery or divinity was involved.

 Medicine may have solved many of the usual, fixable problems associated with the human eye, but a true end-all solution to vision impairment hasn't yet been developed.
 That is, until a California-based company, Second Sight, took a shot at it.
 They developed a technology called "Orion" (more like OrEYEon!), a prosthesis system that may just cure many types of blindness.

 Second Sight works toward providing solutions to people with degenerative eye conditions -- the bad ones where the retina or other crucial parts just stop working after a while.
-They implanted it into a 30 year old patient to test it out, and he was able to successfully “perceive and localize individual phosphenes or spots of light with no significant adverse side effects.”
+They implanted one into a 30 year old patient to test it out, and he was able to successfully "perceive and localize individual phosphenes or spots of light with no significant adverse side effects."
 Or in normal lingo: he could see.

 Ew.
 We mean, cool, but still ... ew.